-This is pointed out that the economy is operating below the full-employment level thereby leading to a downfall of the general price level in the long term.
-It comes into the forefront during the times of economic downturn and is related to higher unemployment numbers.
+This is pointed out that the economy is operating below the full-employment level, thereby leading to a downfall of the general price level in the long term.
+It comes into the forefront during times of economic downturn and is related to higher unemployment numbers.

-Although it implies economic downturn it can remain stable suggesting short-term economic equilibrium below the ideal, which may be as damaging to an economy as an unstable period.
-This happens because long periods of lower GDP production inhibit the growth and is the main contributor to sustained higher unemployment levels.
-Since production levels change to compensate it the prices also change.
+Although it implies an economic downturn, it can remain stable, suggesting short-term economic equilibrium below the ideal, which may damage an economy as an irregular period.
+This happens because long periods of lower GDP production inhibit growth and contribute to sustained higher unemployment levels.
+Moreover, since production levels change to compensate for it, the prices also vary.

-This is a sign that the economy is moving into a recession and may lead to unfavorable exchange rates for foreign currencies.
-When the exchange rate for foreign currencies is affected it also affects the financial returns on the exported goods.
-The lower return on exported goods contributes less towards the exporting countries’ GDP and further acts as a catalyst to the recessionary trend.
+This is a sign that the economy is moving into a recession, leading to unfavorable exchange rates for foreign currencies.
+When the exchange rate for foreign currencies is affected, it also affects the financial returns on the exported goods.
+Therefore, the lower return on exported goods contributes less towards the exporting countries’ GDP and further catalysts to the recessionary trend.

 Causes of Recessionary Gap

-- This mainly happens due to inefficient allocation of resources thus resulting in a downturn in the economy as in this situation the firms have lower profits and are bound to lay off more workers.
-This leads to an increase in unemployment thus decreasing consumer spending and the aggregate demand.
+- This mainly happens due to inefficient allocation of resources, thus resulting in a downturn in the economy as in this situation, the firms have lower profits.
+They are bound to lay off more workers.
+This leads to an increase in unemployment, thus decreasing consumer spending and the aggregate demand.

-- In the long run, a recessionary gap has a relationship with a business cycle contraction.
+- In the long run, a recessionary gap relates to a business cycle contraction.

-- In short the causes of the creation of this gap is decrease in the spending by the government, increase in the population that requires more resources to sustain itself, increase in the tax rate by government that effects the demand level due to decrease in the supply of money in the economy and fluctuation in the prices again resulting in the decrease of consumption and demand.
+- In short, the causes of the creation of this gap is decreased in the spending by the government, increase in the population that requires more resources to sustain itself, increase in the tax rate by the government that affects the demand level due to decrease in the supply of money in the economy and fluctuation in the prices again resulting in the decrease of consumption and demand.